sushant1212/Deep-Learning-Notes/DL/course5/README.md

 ## Bi-Directional RNNs:
 <img src="images/BRNN.png">

 * Not to be used for speech recogntion since you'll have to wait for the person to finish the whole sentence and then only we can predict the whole sentence.
 * BRNNs and LSTM can be combined and could make an effective model.
+* TO SEE HOW TO IMPLEMENT LOOK AT THE ATTENTION MODEL PART GIVEN IN THE END.

 ## Deep RNNs:
 <img src="images/DeepRNN.png">

 ## Introduction to Word-Embeddings:
 * One hot representation of words has a downside that it is very diffficult for the algorithm to identify that two words are actualluy related, like apple and orange.